-Kathy Ritchie has 20 years of experience reporting and writing stories for national and local outlets.
-Nearly a decade of it has been spent in public media.
+Kathy Ritchie has 20 years of experience reporting and writing stories for national and local media outlets -- nearly a decade of it has been spent in public media.

 Most recently, she was the health and caregiving editor at Next Avenue, a national digital publication geared toward people 50-plus.
 While there, she oversaw a team of contributors, identified opportunities for new feature stories and series, and oversaw the completion of the 2021 John A. Hartford Foundation grant, one of Next Avenue’s largest active grants to date.
+Ritchie was also responsible for Next Avenue's 2022 series entitled Aging with Disabilities in America.
 Next Avenue is part of the Twin Cities PBS system.

 Ritchie has spent most of her public media career in radio as a senior field correspondent at NPR member station, KJZZ in Phoenix.
-While there, Ritchie oversaw the station’s largest newsroom collaboration, a 10-part series The State of Aging in the Valley.
-She also pitched and produced a four-part podcast, Recovering Caregiver, based on her own personal experience with her mother who had frontotemporal degeneration and focuses on life after caregiving.
+While there, Ritchie was responsible for the station’s largest newsroom collaboration, a 10-part series The State of Aging in the Valley.
+She also pitched and produced a four-part podcast, The Recovering Caregiver, based on her own personal experience with her mother who had frontotemporal degeneration (FTD) and what life is like after dementia.
 The final episode was nominated for a Regional Edward R. Murrow Award.